Neat Client? Fast-track the opening of your account with Statrys See how

 Double-Tier

-The double-tier tax regime for incorporated and unincorporated companies lowers the tax rate for those with assessable profits within the first $2 million.
+• The second option, both for incorporated and unincorporated companies, lowers the tax rate for assessable profits within the first $2 million Hong Kong Dollars.

-Any remaining profits above the $2 million will be taxed at 16.5%.
+• Companies with profits under the first $2 million cap get a concessionary tax rate of 8.25%.
+Any remaining profits above $2 million will be taxed at 16.5%.

-Unincorporated companies will have profits under the first $2 million taxes at 7.5%, while all other profits above the first $2 million will be taxed at 15%.
+• Unincorporated businesses with profits under the first $2 million are taxed at 7.5%, while all other profits above the first $2 million will be taxed at 15%.

 Tax Incentives in Hong Kong

-Hong Kong offers a 100% write-off for expenses from plant and machinery mainly related to manufacturing and computer hardware and software.
+• Hong Kong offers a 100% write-off for expenses from the purchase of machinery, mainly related to manufacturing and computer hardware and software.

-There is a write-off period of five years for expenses for renovating or refurbishing a business’s grounds or building.
+• A period of five years to write off expenses for renovating or refurbishing a business’s grounds or building.

-Expenses from machinery made for environmental protection and environmentally-friendly vehicles receive a 100% deduction.
+• Expenses from the purchase of machinery made for environmental protection and environmentally friendly vehicles receive a 100% deduction.

-In addition, there is a 100% deduction on profits tax offered for environmental protection installation costs as long as the expense occurred on or after April 1, 2018.
+• In addition, there is a 100% deduction on profits tax offered for environmental protection installation costs as long as the expense is incurred on or after April 1, 2018.

-There are profit tax deductions for expenses earned by companies that sold the intellectual property, mainly patents, copyrights, rights in performances, etc.
+• There are profit tax deductions for expenses earned by companies that sold intellectual property, mainly patents, copyrights, rights in performances, etc.

-For businesses that are newly registered, 18 months after the date of incorporation, the IRD of Hong Kong will issue profit tax returns.
+For businesses that are newly registered, there is a period of grace of 18 months after the date of incorporation, in which the Hong Kong Inland Revenue Department issues the first profit tax return.

 FAQs